Lenacapavir: Research

-Another lenacapavir phase III study, examined the incidence compared to the background rate for men persons.
+Another lenacapavir phase III study, examined the incidence compared to the background rate for men.
 It found an incidence rate ratio of 0.04 with a 95% confidence interval of 0.01 to 0.18, at p<.001.
 Injection site reactions led to discontinuation by 1.2% of patients.

-Lenacapavir has been found to be effective as HIV pre-exposure prophylaxis (PrEP) in heterosexual cisgender women in Africa.
+Lenacapavir has been found to be effective as HIV pre-exposure prophylaxis (PrEP) in heterosexual women in Africa.